How do Surety Bonds act as the best consumer protection tool ever?

 At first glance, surety bonds could be perceived as a business burden because of the often strict procedure when obtaining one.
 However, looking at it from a bigger perspective, they benefit business owners too because surety bonds help improve the overall image and reputation of a particular industry.

-An industry wherein regulators require surety bonds; customers are given an assurance that the industry will protect their interest and the business is obliged under law to avoid unethical practice until their business is closed down.
+In an industry wherein regulators require surety bonds; customers are given an assurance that the industry will protect their interest and the business is obliged under law to avoid unethical practice until their business is closed down.

-And while it is not mandatory under current regulatory requirements, an enterprise that allows any of its employees access to valuable assets, cash or important documents, can be amply protected by posting a fidelity bond.
+And while it is not mandatory under current regulatory requirements, an enterprise that allows any of its employees access to valuable assets, cash, or important documents, can be amply protected by posting a fidelity bond.
 A Fidelity Bond acts like insurance to the business in case an employee steals from the company or should a valuable asset be damaged or lost.
 The business owner can file a claim against the fidelity bond for reimbursement.
 Financial institutions and professional cleaning firms are often required to obtain fidelity bonds to protect from employee theft.

 Other Benefits of Surety Bonds